-Tertiary education in Education at a Glance 2019
+Vocational education and training in Education at a Glance 2020

-As the selected theme for this year's publication, tertiary education is at the forefront of Education at a Glance 2019.
-Tertiary education has seen unprecedented growth in the past decade and is presented as one of the paths through which young people can succeed in life.
-There is increasing policy interest in providing comparative analysis of the progression of students, the outcomes of graduates and the resources invested.
-Therefore, a large number of indicators in this year's edition analyse students' participation and progression through tertiary education, as well as the economic, labour market and social outcomes of tertiary-educated adults.
-The analysis also includes indicators on the resources invested in tertiary education, both financial and human.
-This year, three new indicators complement the set of indicators, offering additional analysis on tertiary completion rates, doctoral graduates and their labour-market outcomes, and tertiary admission systems.
+As the selected theme for this year's publication, vocational education and training (VET) is at the forefront of Education at a Glance 2020. there has been renewed interest in VET in recent years as an effective means to open pathways for further learning and personal growth, and ease the transition of learners into the labour market.
+There is increasing policy interest in providing comparative analysis of the progression of VET students, the outcomes of its graduates and the resources invested.
+Therefore, a large number of indicators in this year's edition analyse students' participation and progression through vocational education, from lower secondary to short-cycle tertiary education.
+It also analyses the economic, labour-market and social outcomes of adults with a vocational qualification as well as indicators on the resources invested in VET, both financial and human.
+This year, two new indicators complement the set of indicators, offering additional analysis of how VET systems differ around the world and upper secondary completion rates by programme orientation.

-In line with this general focus of the publication, the SDG chapter in this year's edition focuses on youth learning pathways and helps inform the debate on youth prospects and youth employment in OECD and partner countries, in the light of the Sustainable Development Agenda.
-Building not only on SDG 4 (quality education) but also on SDG 8 (decent work and economic growth), the chapter describes the pathways that youth can take throughout their journey: the transition from secondary to higher levels of education, and their progression through higher levels of education, and from education into the labour market.
+In line with this general focus, the SDG chapter in this year's edition focuses on upper secondary education and helps inform the debate on youth prospects and youth employment in OECD and partner countries, in the light of the Sustainable Development Agenda.
+This chapter builds on a selection of SDG 4 indicators to investigate the quality of and participation in secondary education, looking at aspects such as teaching resources in lower secondary education, student outcomes, and the link between upper secondary attainment and access to the labour market.

-Table A below summarises the indicators and chapters that contribute to the analysis of tertiary education in this year's edition.
+Table A below summarises the indicators and chapters that contribute to the analysis of vocational education and training in this year's edition.

-Table A. Indicators including an analysis of tertiary education in Education at a Glance 2019
+Table A. Indicators including an analysis of vocational education and training in Education at a Glance 2020